 What is a Vendor Expense Budget Input Form?

 Vendor Expense Input templates are considered part of an annual budget process and are used by budget managers and department heads to plan for expected expenditures by vendor.
-Some of the key functionality in this type of budget form is that it automatically displays prior year’s actual expenses for the related General Ledger (GL) account which provides the user with guidance in order to estimate next year’s spending with the vendors in that expense category.
+Key functionality in this type of budget form will automatically display prior year’s actual expenses for the related General Ledger (GL) account.
+This will provide the user with guidance when estimating next year’s spending with vendors in that expense category.
 A different variation of this template can also display historical data by vendor.
-You find an example of this type of budget form below.
+You will find an example of this type of budget form below.

 Purpose of Vendor Expense Budgets

-Companies and organizations use Vendor Expense Budgets to increase overall budget accuracy and also help plan next year’s relationship with each key vendor.
-When used as part of good business practices in a Corporate Department, a company can improve its operating expense budget accuracy as well as reduce the risk that important expense items are forgotten by not being detailed out in the budget process.
+Companies and organizations use Vendor Expense Budgets to increase overall budget accuracy and help plan next year’s relationship with each key vendor.
+When used as part of good business practices in a Corporate Department, a company can improve its operating expense budget accuracy, as well as, reduce the risk of forgetting important expense items when not detailed out in the budget process.

 Vendor Expense Budget Example